elixir-cldr/cldr/README.md

  * `:providers`: a list of modules that provide `Cldr` functionality to be compiled into the backend module.
 See the [providers](#providers) section below.

  * `:generate_docs` defines whether or not to generate documentation for the modules built as part of the backend.
 Since these modules represent the public API for `ex_cldr`, the default is `true`.
-Setting this key to `false` (the atom `false`, not a *falsy* value) which prevent the generation of docs for this backend.
+Setting this key to `false` (the atom `false`, not a *falsy* value) will prevent the generation of docs for this backend.

  * `:suppress_warnings` defines whether warnings are logged when a provider module is configured but not available.
 It also controls whether warnings are logged when a number format is compiled at runtime.
 Its purpose is to help identify those formats which might best be added to the `:precompile_number_formats` configuration.
 The default is `false`.
 Warning are not logged when set to `true`.